• Skip to primary navigation

 • Add 1 tablespoon flour to pan and stir to combine with a wooden spoon.

-• Add wine and cook on medium high for 2-3 minutes.
+• Add wine and cook on medium high for 2-3 minutes until the wine reduces by about half and most of the alcohol cooks off.

 • Add heavy cream and chicken stock, reduce heat and simmer for 3 minutes.